 Who Is a Candidate for Partial Dentures?

-Our Fort Greene patients and residents in nearby communities who have lost several teeth in more than one area may qualify for a partial denture.
+Patients who have lost several teeth in more than one area may qualify for a partial denture.
 The remaining teeth must be uncompromised and healthy.
 If other teeth are decayed or compromised, you will need to undergo restorative treatments to establish a healthy foundation for the partial denture.
 After an initial consultation at our practice, our doctors can determine which treatments are necessary to help you achieve a fully restored smile.

 Receiving a Partial Denture

 If your doctor determines that you are a candidate for a partial denture, she will take impressions of your gums and remaining teeth.
 These impressions will be sent to our trusted dental lab.
 A skilled technician will carefully craft your partial denture for optimal fit and comfort.
 Once your denture is complete, we will schedule you for another office visit.
 Dr. Reid will place the partial dentures and make any necessary adjustments for a proper fit.

 A partial denture fills the gaps in your smile so you can feel self-assured when smiling for photos or speaking to others.

 Partial dentures offer numerous benefits for patients in need of teeth replacement.
 For example, this oral appliance:

 - Prevents shifting: When teeth are missing, the remaining teeth can shift out of place over time.
 This change in your bite can lead to other serious oral health issues.
 A partial denture keeps adjacent teeth in their proper positions.